VimWei/MarkURLdown/README.md

 ### Basic Usage

 **Converting Articles:**
-1. Paste a URL into the top input field and click "Add +".
+1. Add URLs to the list using the input field and "Add +" button
-2. Add as many URLs as you need to the list.
+2. Set your output directory using "Browse…"
-3. Use the up/down arrows to reorder URLs if needed.
+3. Configure options in the "Webpage" tab (optional):
-4. Choose your desired output directory using the "Choose..." button.
+   * **Download Images:** Recommended for complete offline archives
-5. Configure your options:
+   * **Speed Mode:** Enable for faster batch processing
-   * **Use System Proxy:** Enable if you're behind a corporate firewall
+   * **Proxy/SSL:** Configure if needed for your network environment
-   * **Ignore SSL Verification:** Enable for sites with certificate issues
+4. Click "Convert to Markdown" to start the process

-   * **Download Images:** Download and save images locally (recommended)
+**Tips:**
-   * **Filter Non-content Elements:** Remove navigation, ads, and other non-article content for Generic Handler
+- Use up/down arrows to reorder URLs before conversion
-   * **Speed Mode (Shared Browser):** Enable for faster batch processing
+- Enable "Filter Non-content Elements" for cleaner Generic Handler results
-6. Click the "Convert to Markdown" button to begin the conversion process.
+- Check the log panel for real-time conversion progress and status

 ## Acknowledgements